makrai/notes/yogatama15-embed-hier-sparse-jmlr.md

-  * Sample a mini-batch of words and (in parallel) solve for each one’s `a` using proximal methods or alternating directions method of multipliers, shown to work well for overlapping group lasso problems (Jenatton et al., 2011; Qin & Goldfarb, 2012; Yogatama & Smith, 2014)
+  * Sample a mini-batch of words and (in parallel) solve for each one’s `a` using proximal methods or alternating directions method of multipliers, shown to work well for overlapping group lasso problems (Jenatton+ 2011; Qin & Goldfarb, 2012; Yogatama & Smith, 2014)
   * Update `D` using the block coordinate descent algorithm
-  * [once D is fixed,] we parallelize solving for all columns of A
+  * once D is fixed, we parallelize solving for all columns of A
-* For a large corpus with billions of word tokens ...
-We propose an alternative
+* For a large corpus with billions of word tokens We propose an alternative

 # 3 Experiments